Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade.md

 :::caution Production environment upgrade considerations

 Upgrading production is a critical operation.
-While <Constant name="fusion" /> is production-ready and has been thoroughly tested in your dev and staging environments, follow these best practices:
+While <Constant name="fusion" /> is production ready and has been thoroughly tested in your dev and staging environments, follow these best practices:
-- **Plan the upgrade during a low-traffic window** to minimize impact.
+- Plan the upgrade during a low-traffic window to minimize impact.
-- **Notify stakeholders** about the maintenance window.
+- Notify stakeholders about the maintenance window.
-- **Have a rollback plan** ready (reverting to `Latest` release track).
+- Have a rollback plan ready (reverting to `Latest` release track).
-- **Monitor closely** for the first few job runs after upgrading.
+- Monitor closely for the first few job runs after upgrading.

 :::